windsting/my-kv-store/docs/variables.md

 These variables below in this section define the schema of your table, they need to be set **BEFORE** the first deployment.

-If you need to change them after the first deployment, you need to **DROP** the table in your database.
+If you need to change them after the first deployment, you need to **DROP** the table in your database before a new deployment.

 - `TABLE_PREFIX`